-A Hackney Carriage is often referred to as a taxi and can be hired by going to a taxi rank or waved down in public streets within the area, in which they are licensed to operate.
+A Hackney Carriage is often referred to as a taxi.
+It can be hired by going to a taxi rank, or waved down in public streets within the area, in which they are licensed to operate.
 Hackney Carriages do not need to be pre-booked.

-If you undertake a journey in a Private Hire vehicle, which has not been pre-booked, you would not be insured in the unfortunate event of the vehicle being involved in any incident.
+Note: If you undertake a journey in a Private Hire vehicle, which has not been pre-booked, you would not be insured if the vehicle is involved in any incident.

-- All vehicles should have a numbered plate displayed at the rear of the vehicle and hackney carriages should also have a fare card inside the vehicle.
+- All vehicles should have a numbered plate displayed at the rear of the vehicle.
+Hackney Carriages should also have a fare card inside the vehicle.

 Will they carry passengers who use wheelchairs?